-If a producer wishes to sell value-added honey products such as toppings or honey infused with other products, these would fall under the 'Potentially Hazardous' products category and they must be obtain a WVDA Farmers Market Vendor Permit and have an annual kitchen inspection.
+If a producer wishes to sell value-added honey products such as toppings or honey infused with other products, some of these may fall under the 'Potentially Hazardous' products category and they must be obtain a WVDA Farmers Market Vendor Permit and have an annual kitchen inspection.
+These products will be individually evaluated to determine if potentially hazardous.